shah-zeb-naveed/data-structures-and-algorithms/README.md

   - Finding out strongly connected components of a graph.
   - Longest path between two nodes in a graph etc.

+- **DFS and BFS time complexity: O(n)**
+    - Because this is tree traversal, we must touch every node, making this O(n) where n is the number of nodes in the tree.
+- **BFS space complexity: O(n)**
+    - BFS will have to store at least an entire level of the tree in the queue (sample queue implementation).
+With a perfect fully balanced binary tree, this would be (n/2 + 1) nodes (the very last level).
+Best Case (in this context), the tree is severely unbalanced and contains only 1 element at each level and the space complexity is O(1).
+Worst Case would be storing (n - 1) nodes with a fairly useless N-ary tree where all but the root node are located at the second level.
+- **DFS space complexity: O(d)**
+    - Regardless of the implementation (recursive or iterative), the stack (implicit or explicit) will contain d nodes, where d is the maximum depth of the tree.
+With a balanced tree, this would be (log n) nodes.
+Worst Case for DFS will be the best case for BFS, and the Best Case for DFS will be the worst case for BFS.
+  - In backtracking (which is kind of a bruteforce) we have to undo changes for the next iteration
+  - In dfs based structures, think about what makes more sense.
+Calling dfs iteratively from the main function or within the recursive function
+    - 1st option: normayll when we have different starting points such as in labelling connected components
+    - 2nd option: when we have multiple decisions to make within a single call

 # Binary Trees:
     - The key observation to make is: the longest path has to be between two leaf nodes.